 | Telescoped roll | Poor rewind tension | Can’t feed into bag machine |

-A printing machine with closed‑loop tension control prevents these issues.
+A press with closed‑loop tension control prevents these issues.
+Without it, you’re gambling every shift.

 Register is the alignment of each color to the others.
-If the magenta plate prints 0.2mm off from the yellow, the label looks fuzzy.
+If the magenta plate prints 0.2mm off from the yellow, the label looks fuzzy – and your customer rejects the whole batch.

 Older presses use a mechanical line shaft – one motor drives all stations through gears.
-To change print length, you manually adjust gears.
+To change print length, you manually adjust gears – a process that can take hours.
 Newer presses use an electronic line shaft – each station has its own servo motor, and a central controller synchronizes them.
-Change the print length on the HMI, and all stations move together.
+Change the print length on the HMI, and all stations move together in seconds.

 If you run many different print lengths, an electronic line shaft saves hours of setup time.
 You can store recipes for repeat jobs.
-Chaoxin uses ABB and Schneider drives with Omron controls – the same components as their blown film lines.
+One manufacturer uses ABB and Schneider drives with Omron controls – the same components as their blown film lines.
+That cross‑pollination matters because they’ve already debugged the system in thousands of extrusion lines.

 The fastest printing press in the world is useless if the ink doesn’t dry before the next station.

 For solvent‑based and water‑based inks, hot air nozzles blow onto the film after each station.
 The air temperature and velocity must be uniform across the web width.
-Chaoxin uses energy‑optimized dryers with recirculation to reduce heat loss.
+If the nozzles are clogged or the temperature varies by ±10°C, you get incomplete drying or scorched film.
+Energy‑optimized dryers with recirculation reduce heat loss by 30‑40%.

 The distance between print stations determines how long the film has to dry.
 For high speeds, longer tunnels or more efficient nozzles are needed.
-Some presses add extra drying modules between colors.
+Some presses add extra drying modules between colors – a sign that the manufacturer has thought about real‑world throughput, not just brochure numbers.

-The production of a Chaoxin printing machine is a complex process, but the result is high‑quality equipment designed for the printing industry.
+The production of a Chaoxin printing machine is a complex process, but the result is equipment designed for the printing industry, not adapted from something else.

 Number of colors: 4 to 12